mikechambers/dcli/src/dclisync/README.md

 Command line tool for downloading and syncing Destiny 2 Crucible activity history to a sqlite3 database file.

-You may add and remove users via the --add and --remove flags, as well as import all clan members via the --import-group flag.
+Users may be added and removed via the --add and --remove flags, and clans can be imported via the --import-group flag.

 If multiple flags are specified, they will be run in the following order: import, add, remove, sync, list

 Some options require that a Bungie API key is specified via the --api-key KEY flag, or DESTINY_API_KEY environment variable.
 You can obtain a key from [https://www.bungie.net/en/Application](https://www.bungie.net/en/Application)

 On initial sync, the tool will download all Crucible activity history and data for the specified players(s), and store it in a [sqlite3](https://www.sqlite.org/index.html) database file.
 On subseqent runs, it will download any new activities since the last sync.